kinekt2000/EdGame/README.md

 ## EdGame
 ### University term project
 So, this is a project which made only for education purposes
-It means there too many things which don't work or work wrong
+It means there too many things that work bad or don't work at all.

 ---